 Suspicions grew when Viens' girlfriend took over his wife's job at the restaurant and moved into his home.

 Before he jumped from the cliff, Viens apparently spotted deputies watching him and sped off in a car, authorities said.
-In the parking lot of the Point Vicente Lighthouse, Viens and his girlfriend got out of the car and became involved in a scuffle.
-When deputies tried to break up the struggle, Viens ran and jumped from the 100-foot cliff.
+In the parking lot of the Point Vicente Lighthouse, Viens and his girlfriend got out of the car and became involved in a scuffle, Whitmore said.
+After deputies tried to break up the struggle, Viens ran and jumped from the nearby cliff to the beach.